 In her youth, Daria excelled in sports such as tennis and ski and she won numerous competitions; she traveled the world both with her family and on her own as a performer in a national choir that was attending international festivals.

 Long before she emigrated to Canada, she had her eyes set on a career in the film industry.
 In 2001, in Toronto, she went-on to graduate from the International Film Workshops taught by Bruno Pischiutta.

 Trifu was subsequently hired by Pischiutta's production company, Toronto Pictures Inc. She organized the company's marketing campaigns and its participation to film festivals and events such as the Cannes Film Festival, the AFM and the Montreal World Film Festival in Montreal.

 In 2003 she was a speaker on the "Peacefulfish & Variety Presents Global Film Finance" panel in Cannes alongside Barry Poltermann, Claude Fenioux, Jonathan Bing, Christopher R. Auty and Cassian Elwes.

-By 2004, she had opened her own production company, Adhara Properties Inc., and she launched her own magazine, Daria!
+By 2004, she opened her own production company, Adhara Properties Inc., and she launched her own magazine, "DARIA!".

 Global Nonviolent Film Festival was created by Bruno Pischiutta and Daria Trifu in 2012 in order to showcase the best of international nonviolent film.
 Trifu is the Festival's Director.